Presidents and CEOs of Union Pacific Railroad

 October 1, 1937 -- February 1, 1946

 William Jeffers started with Union Pacific as a call boy at age 14 in North Platte, where he was born into a railroad family in 1876.
 By 1900 he had become chief dispatcher on the Wyoming Division and began his rise into top management from there.
 In 1912 he was promoted from superintendent of UP's Utah Division, to superintendent of the newly created Wyoming Division.
 This change created two divisions out of three, with the new Wyoming Division encompassing Cheyenne to Ogden, and the new Nebraska Division being from Cheyenne to Omaha.
 In 1914, Jeffers became the superintendent of the Nebraska Division, then in 1916 he was named general manager of the Nebraska Division.
 The next step was vice president of operations, which came in October 1928.
 With Harriman and Gray both occupied with national policy matters, William Jeffers was by 1934 at the center of operations.
+He was chosen in April 1937 to replace Carl Gray upon his planned retirement in October 1937.

 G. F. Ashby